tirmisula/tirmisula.github.io/content/posts/spectral-clustering.md

 ## Background of Clustering

-In the field of machine learning, particularly in the context of clustering algorithms, we often categorize methods based on their primary characteristics.
-Here are two such categories:
+In the field of clustering algorithms, we often categorize methods based on their primary characteristics:

 $$
 \begin{cases}